 The next time you are in Jaipur give The Pink City Rickshaw Co a try!

 There’s literally a lot to see and do in Jaipur.
 Here are just a few of our favorite places you must go check out:

-Amber Fort – Once the capital of the Kingdom of Amer, Amber fort stands outside the city of Jaipur, nestled on the top of Aravali Hills.
+Once the capital of the Kingdom of Amer, Amber or Amer Fort stands outside the city of Jaipur, nestled on the top of Aravalli Hills.
 Exploring the guardian fort to both Amer and Jaipur is an extremely fun experience.

-Hawa Mahal – Or the Wind Palace is a palace in Jaipur.
-Is an intricately built palace.
-The whole idea behind the construction of this one was to build a structure with my windows, so that the Royal women could observe everyday life and festivals.
-As the rules of Purdah forbade women from making public appearances without their face being covered.
+In a city with many beautiful palaces, the Hawa Mahal still manages to stand out.
+The whole idea behind the construction of this palace was to build a structure with many windows so that the royal women could observe everyday life and festivals.
+This was because the purdah system forbade women from making public appearances without their face being covered.
 The Hawa Mahal is built in the shape of a honeycomb and has some 953 small windows.
-Ensure you are at the Hawa Mahal when the fountains are switched on in the evening, makes for an absolutely beautiful viewing.
+Ensure that you are at the Hawa Mahal when the fountains are switched on in the evening, as it makes for an absolutely beautiful viewing.

-Nahargarh Fort – The most underrated fort in Jaipur, most people will skip this after they have been to Amber.
+The most underrated fort in Jaipur, most people will skip this after they have been to Amber.
 We urge you not to!
 Nahargarh fort has arguably the best views of the city and you shouldn’t miss those for anything.
-Grab a beer at the restaurant within the fort as you watch the sun set over the beautiful Pink city.
+Grab a beer at the restaurant within the fort as you watch the sun set over the beautiful Pink City.